mux99/mptcp.dev/README.md

   app on Linux.
 - `mptcp-info` contains info on how app devs can retrieve MPTCP info.
 - `questions`, a FAQ.
-- `supported`, the list of currently supported apps.
+- `apps`, the list of currently apps supporting MPTCP natively.
 - `details` contains detailed explanations of the kernel implementation.

 ## Front matter